Holic75/KingmakerRebalance/README.md

 - Beast shape I allows to turn into leopard,
 - Beast shape II allows to turn into bear (without rend) and dire wolf (with trip),
 - Beast shape III allows to turn into large smilodon and Huge Mastodon (with trample),
-- Beast shape IV allows to turn into large hodag (with poison) and large winter wolf (with trip and breath weapon)
+- Beast shape IV allows to turn into large hodag (with toss) and large winter wolf (with trip and breath weapon)

 The changes corresponding to these spells as well as Plant Shape I, II and III were also applied to druid wildshape ability.